- Chancellor’s Office

 - System Office

 Section 414 Campus Violence

 The University of Maine System takes pride in its tradition of maintaining a safe learning and working environment.
 Civility, mutual respect toward all members of the University community, and a safe campus are essential for effective teaching, learning, and work performance.
 The University is committed to the goals of civility and mutual respect and to providing a safe environment in its operations and activities.

 The University will not tolerate acts of violence against or by any member of the University community, including students, faculty, staff, and visitors, that occur in University offices, classrooms, residence halls, facilities, worksites, vehicles, or while a University employee is conducting University business or a student is participating in curricular or co-curricular activities on or off-campus.
 The University will provide educational information about, take reasonable measures to prevent, and respond to incidents of campus violence.
 The University seeks to support members of the University community who are victims of campus violence and to reduce the impact of violence on student and employee well-being and productivity.

 All reports of incidents will be appropriately investigated.
-The university will promptly report instances of violence on campus to appropriate law enforcement agencies, as required, and fully cooperate with local law enforcement agencies during any investigation.
+The university will promptly report instances of threats or violence on campus to appropriate law enforcement agencies, as required, and fully cooperate with local law enforcement agencies during any investigation.